It seems like it should be easier after 43 years.

 I believe in eternity and I care about people.

-I want the talents He entrusted to make a good gain.
-I want to see a few people in heaven because I was faithful in my walk with God.
+But I sometimes struggle to find how to use the gifts and talents He entrusted to me to make a good gain.
+I want to see a few people in heaven who are there because I was faithful in my walk with God.

 That’s what I really truly desire, a small part in the salvation and the edification of the people I have the privilege of meeting in this life.

-I want to feed the hungry and clothe the naked, to love the unloved and teach the sincere seeker.
-I want women to love their husbands and children and men to be kind and caring.
-I want children to grow up knowing God because their mothers knew Him.
-I want husbands to want to know the God who changed their wife—filling her heart with love and her days with kindness and caring.
-I want pastors and their wives to be uplifted finding joy and peace in their calling.
+To feed the hungry and clothe the naked, to love the unloved and teach the sincere seeker.
+My mission is to teach women to love their husbands and children and men to be kind and caring.
+My goal is that those children grow up knowing God because their mothers knew Him.
+What joy it would be for husbands to want to know the God who changed their wife—filling her heart with love and her days with kindness and caring.
+And what a blessing if pastors and their wives were uplifted and found joy and peace in their calling.

-I want to feel His presence as I minister and study and pray and cook and clean and walk through a village, to live as an example of a believer in love and faith, to trust God as Sarah learned to trust and then received strength to conceive.
+I want to feel His presence as I minister and study and pray or walk through a village with little children gathering around to hear a Bible story.
+And feel His pleasure as I seek to live as an example of a believer in love and faith.
+Learning to trust Him as Sarah learned to trust and then received strength to conceive.